p4lang/PI/proto/docs/p4runtime.md

 ## Byte strings

-P4Runtime data sizes may be large enough to not fit in common data types that largely follow a host machines word sizes, i.e., 32 or 64 bits.
+P4Runtime data sizes may be large enough to not fit in common data types that largely follow a host machine's word sizes, i.e., 32 or 64 bits.
 The P4 language does not put any limit on the header fields or action parameters a switch can operate on, and it is up to a P4 program to determine them.
 Due to the flexibility of data sizes, P4Runtime declares them to be byte strings of any